Generator Safety Guide (2026)

 This is not a suggestion.
 Following these three rules can be the difference between life and death.

 - OUTSIDE ONLY: Never, ever run a generator indoors, in a garage, or even under a covered porch.
-It must be at least 20 feet away from any door or window.
+CDC guidance says to run generators outdoors, more than 20 feet from windows, doors, and vents.

 - NO BACKFEEDING: Never plug a generator into a wall outlet.
 This is called backfeeding and it can kill utility workers trying to restore power.